Aratramba/design-manual/README.md

 });
 ```

-3. ### Create your page pages using Markdown
+### Create your page pages using Markdown
 See [Creating pages](#creating-pages).

-4. ### Create components.json
+### Create components.json
-This can be done through [Pug-doc](https://github.com/Aratramba/pug-doc) or some other generator.
+This can be done through (Design Manual Scraper)[https://github.com/EightMedia/design-manual-scraper], [Pug-doc](https://github.com/Aratramba/pug-doc) or some other generator.

 ```json
 [